matthewlchauvin/Matthew-Chauvin-s-ELK-Stack-Server/README.md

 https://github.com/matthewlchauvin/Matthew-Chauvin-s-ELK-Stack-Server/blob/main/diagrams%20%26%20screenshots/Matthew%20Chauvin's%20Cloud%20Server.jpg

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the DVWA file may be used to install only certain pieces of it, such as Filebeat.

 https://github.com/matthewlchauvin/Matthew-Chauvin-s-ELK-Stack-Server/tree/main/ansible